iffy/agentforhire/README.md

 ==========

 1. Fork this repo.
-2. Modify one of the implementations in `forhire/` (or make a new one)
+2. Modify one of the implementations in `forhire/` (or make a new one; see `forhire/mixin.py`)
 3. Make `trial forhire.THETHING` pass (or `./testall.sh`)

 Can I change the tests?
 =======================

 Yes.
 If there's something not tested that you think should be, add it.
-Or if

 I hate github